FawazZaki96/Business-Analytic-Case-Studies/order-fulfillment-delay-analysis/README.md

 ## Files Included

 - `images/` → screenshots of pivot table outputs and summary analysis
-- `data/sample_orders_analysis.xlsx` → cleaned sample file used for analysis (reduced size for portfolio purposes)
+- The full working Excel file used for analysis is not uploaded to this repository due to file size limitations.

 > Note: The full raw dataset is not included in this repository due to file size.
 The project is based on the Brazilian Ecommerce Dataset (Olist).